 At a Glance

-- Benefits: Enjoy health support, gym access, annual leave, pension schemes, and family-friendly policies.
+- Benefits: Enjoy health support, gym access, annual leave, and family-friendly policies.

-- Why this job: Experience a dynamic role where every day is unique and impactful for the community.
+- Why this job: Experience a unique career with impactful community service and teamwork.

-- Qualifications: Must hold a Bachelor's degree (any subject) and a full UK manual driving licence.
+- Qualifications: Must have a Bachelor's degree and a full UK driving licence.

 Can you see yourself as a Police Constable?
 Do you want a career which is challenging, where no two days are the same and where your actions and decisions will help to ensure that Staffordshire is a safer place to live?
 If so, then a career as a Police Constable with Staffordshire Police may be just the job for you.